This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving caponata recipe, check out our Leftover Ingredients Recipe Finder.

-• Eggplant: I use one small eggplant, roughly 10 ounces/283 grams.
-Roasting the eggplant brings out its natural sweetness and reduces the need for excess oil.
-If you prefer, you can grill or fry it instead.
+• Eggplant: One small eggplant (about 10 ounces/283 grams).
+Roasting enhances its natural sweetness and reduces the need for excess oil.
+You can also grill or fry it.

-• Olive Oil: Adds richness and helps to cook the vegetables.
+• Olive Oil: Adds richness and helps cook the vegetables.
 Use extra-virgin for the best flavor.

 • Onion: Provides a sweet and savory base.
-Use white, yellow or red onions.
-Extra onions can be added to Chicken Paprika, Lasagna Soup, or Spanish Rice.
+Use white, yellow, or red onions.
+Extra onions?
+Add them to Chicken Paprika, Lasagna Soup, or Spanish Rice.

-• Celery: Adds a nice crunch and fresh flavor.
-If you don’t have celery, try using fennel.
-Leftover celery can be added to a Macaroni Salad or Vegetable Soup.
+• Celery: Adds crunch and fresh flavor.
+If unavailable, fennel works too.
+Leftover celery?
+Use it in Macaroni Salad or Vegetable Soup.

 • Red Pepper Flakes: Adds a hint of heat.
-Adjust to your spice preference or omit if you prefer no heat.
+Adjust to taste or leave out for a milder dish.

 • Garlic: Essential for depth of flavor.
-Fresh is best, but 1/8 teaspoon of garlic powder can be a substitute in a pinch.
+Fresh is best, but 1/8 teaspoon garlic powder can work in a pinch.

-• Green Olives (Castelventrano): Provide a briny contrast.
-Kalamata olives can be used if you like a stronger olive flavor.
-Extra olives can be used in Ropa Vieja or in a Mini Muffuletta.
+• Green Olives (Castelventrano): Add a mild, briny contrast.
+Prefer a stronger olive flavor?
+Use Kalamata.
+Extra olives?
+Try them in Ropa Vieja or a Mini Muffuletta.

-• Raisins: Add sweetness to balance the acidity.
-Currants or dried cranberries can be used as substitutes.
-Some eggplant caponata recipes call for using sugar but I feel the raisins add the perfect amount of sweetness.
-Got extra raisins?
-Add a handful to Morning Glory Muffins, Hermit Cookies, or Cream Scones.
+• Raisins: Add natural sweetness to balance acidity.
+Currants or dried cranberries can be used instead.
+Some recipes use sugar, but raisins bring just the right amount of sweetness.
+Leftovers?
+Toss them into Morning Glory Muffins, Hermit Cookies, or Cream Scones.

-• White Wine Vinegar: Provides acidity to brighten the dish and is traditionally used in many caponata recipes.
+• White Wine Vinegar: Brightens the dish with acidity.
 Red wine vinegar or apple cider vinegar are good alternatives.

-• Honey: Balances the flavors with a touch of sweetness.
-Maple syrup or agave can be used if you prefer.
+• Honey: Adds a touch of sweetness to balance flavors.
+Maple syrup or agave can be used if preferred.

 Recipe Variations